Secure shredding Glossary

 Digital Images Scanned.
 Includes up to five- minutes of document preparation per file, quality control of scanned images, up to ten characters of manual indexing per image, up to 2 minutes of re-assembly per file, and delivery of image(s) to customer

 Discount Rate.
 The percentage reduction offered by Iron Mountain to the Customer to the List Price.
-The Discount Rate earned by the customer is determined by Iron Mountain and is calculated based on the total amount invoiced by Iron Mountain and paid by customer for records storage and services in the United States in the past 12 months.
+The Discount Rate earned by the customer is determined by Iron Mountain and is calculated based on the total amount invoiced by Iron Mountain and paid by customer for records storage and services in Canada in the past 12 months.
 The List Price, adjusted for the Discount Rate applicable to the Customer, will be calculated to the third place to the right of the decimal point.
 In the event the List Price so adjusted has a number other than zero in the fourth place to the right of the decimal point, the effective price will be rounded up.
 For example, if the List Price reduced by the Customer’s discount after applying the Discount Rate is $.3581, the Customer’s effective price will be rounded up to $.359.

 Division ID.
 Information Management tool that enables the customer to structure the customer account into a logical series of business units called Divisions. (e.g. Outpatient Care, Hospice Care, Ambulatory) Each Customer Account will have a default Master Division ID. * See Department ID.